7 Best Projection Screens for Conference Rooms

 An ambient light rejecting screen can improve effective contrast by 3x to 6x compared to white screens in typical office environments.
 This happens because the screen rejects the ambient light that would otherwise wash out dark areas and reduce the ratio between brightest and darkest areas.

 Color and contrast suffer badly on low-quality screen materials.
 Cheap materials have inconsistent coatings that create hot spots (bright areas) or color shifts across the screen surface.
 I've tested budget screens where color temperature varied by 300-500K from center to edges.
 That's visible to anyone paying attention.
+When using laser pointers and presentation remotes, low-quality screens can make highlighting key points less effective.

 Better screens maintain color accuracy across the entire screen surface.
 Look for screens specifying color shift below 2-3% across the viewing area.
 Elite Screens and other quality manufacturers publish these specifications.
 Budget brands often don't, which tells you something.